SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

   context: WebPartContext;
 }
 ```
-Notice the import of the **ClientMode** enum definition, as well as the import of the **WebPartContext** type, that will be used later.
+Notice the import of the **ClientMode** enum definition, as well as the import of the **WebPartContext** type.
+You will use that later.

 Create a new interface to hold the React component state.
 Create a new file in the *src/webparts/graphConsumer/components* folder and call it *IGraphConsumerState.ts*.
-Here is the interface definition.
+The following is the interface definition.

 ```TS
 import { IUserItem } from './IUserItem';